canarytrace/documentation/docs/features/overview.md

 ## What is Canarytrace?

 Canarytrace isn't a testing framework, but it's a plug-an-play stack for functional testing, web performance testing and availability monitoring web application by user perspective.
-It’s based on a testing framework [WDIO](https://webdriver.io/), contain services for live logging, sniffing network of browser, web performance testing and other components for test design, execution, evaluation and investigation of the results.
+It’s based on [WDIO](https://webdriver.io/) testing framework, featuring live logging services, browser network sniffing, web performance testing and other components for designing, execution, evaluation and investigation of the results.

-Additional components are responsible for alerting (based on pre-defined thresholds), automatically search for incidents in collected data, reporting, searching and visualisation of data from every run.
+Other components are responsible for alerting (based on predefined thresholds), automatically searching for incidents in the data collected, reporting, searching, and visualising data from each run.

 - [Architecture](/docs/)